oracle/oci-ansible-modules/docs/modules/oci_compartment_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                                                         <div>OCID of a compartment.
-Use OCID of a tenancy to get details of all the compartments in the tenancy.
-Use OCID of a compartment in a tenancy to get details of the compartment.</div>
+Use OCID of a root compartment with <em>depth</em> to get details of all the subcompartments which are upto <em>depth</em> deep in the root compartment.
+Use OCID of a root compartment with <em>fetch_subcompartments=False</em> to retrieve information of only the root compartment.
+Use OCID of a non-root compartment to get details of only the compartment.
+Use OCID of a non-root compartment with <em>fetch_subcompartments=True</em> and <em>depth</em> to retrieve information of all the subcompartments which are upto <em>depth</em> deep in the non-root compartment.</div>
                                                                                 </td>
             </tr>
                                 <tr>